-Prof. Karel Van Hulle, Executive Board Member ICIR
+Prof. Karel Van Hulle, Former Executive Board Member ICIR

 Having dealt with regulation for about 38 years have often wondered why it is so difficult for regulators to find a ready solution for their problems in academic research.
 I believe that the reasons are to be found both in the way regulation is being developed and in the manner in which academic research takes place today.
 Regulators do not necessarily want to find the right answer to their problem.
 They want a solution that is acceptable for the parties involved in the process.
 Academics attempt to find the right answer to the problems that they have identified.
 They are not necessarily concerned with the practical consequences of their research for the regulatory process.
 I believe that the ICIR – by focussing on insurance regulation – can contribute to bringing academics and regulators closer to each other.
 As insurance regulation will increase in the years to come, a good co-operation would certainly be desirable.